sebastiannordby/SharpCRUD/README.md

 ## How do i run this project?
 Coming soon...

-## This project consist of three parts:
+## How is this project structured?

 ### API
 - The API should handle the domain/business logic